teresa-m/training-material/topics/introduction/tutorials/galaxy-intro-101-everyone/tutorial.md

 > <hands-on-title>Create history</hands-on-title>
 >
-> 1. Make sure you start from an empty analysis history.
+> 1. Make sure you start from an empty history.
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >